kalybprince/Informational-Monism-Tech-Specs/README.md

 - **Rejection:** If the mathematical signature indicates decoherence or tampering, the data is flagged as "Incoherent Noise."

 - **Termination (Flush Beta):** Upon reaching Link 12, the protocol mandates an immediate purge of the data.
 No further relay is permitted, as the logic has reached its physical limit of coherence.

 ---

+## Deployment & Diagnostics

+**[The Operational Manual & System Health Check (SHC)](https://github.com/kalybprince/Informational-Monism-Tech-Specs/blob/main/docs/03_Engineering_and_Protocols/TR-001_%20Operational%20Manual%20%26%20System%20Health%20Check%20(SHC).pdf):** Located in the /03_Engineering_and_Protocols directory, this is the practical guide for running a node.
+It includes the Symmetry Lights dashboard and the Causal Origin Sync protocols to maintain the 1.81 Symmetry in real-time.

+---

+## Notice of Physical Discovery

+This framework utilizes the 1.81 Stability Constant, a fundamental property of recursive information density identified by the author.
+While the constant itself represents a universal physical law and is free for use in scientific inquiry, the TR-001 Architecture — including the specific 12-Link Grounding logic and substrate-tethering methods — remains the intellectual property of the author under the INTEGRITY PUBLIC LICENSE (v2).

+---